 In 2018 we teamed up with Fumes and produced Dark Tourist, 8 x 40 mins for Netflix – the first Netflix Original series commissioned out of New Zealand.

-In 2017 we delivered Why Are We Fat? a 3 x 1 hour series on the world wide obesity epidemic (Acquired & now screening on Amazon Prime, & 2nd most watched documentary on Qantas flights 2017), and series 2 of Hard Stuff – 8 x 1 hour cutting-edge documentaries on contemporary social issues which has and matched the success of the first series.
+Why Are We Fat? is a 3 x 1 hour series on the world wide obesity epidemic (Acquired & now screening on Amazon Prime, & 2nd most watched documentary on Qantas flights 2017), and series 2 of Hard Stuff – 8 x 1 hour cutting-edge documentaries on contemporary social issues which has and matched the success of the first series.